 Maple Shaped Cinnamon Cookies

-- Put all ingredients into a medium-size bowl and blend until everything is blended and the mixture forms a ball.
+- Put all ingredients into a large mixing bowl and blend until everything is blended and the mixture forms a ball.

 - Flatten the ball down into a small disk and wrap in plastic wrap and place in the fridge for 30 minutes.